State Policy Advocacy Clinic

 Putting policy analysis and design skills into practice

-Launched in January 2023, the new State Policy Advocacy Clinic at the Brooks School of Public Policy provides undergraduate and master’s students with the opportunity to work with legislators, executive branch officials, academics, community members, local organizations, and national NGOs on state-level policy initiatives.
-Student teams work together to research, design, and advocate for a wide variety of concrete policy solutions in the fields of health care policy, immigrant rights, children’s rights, criminal justice reform, democracy and good governance, economic development and sustainability.
+The State Policy Advocacy Clinic at the Brooks School of Public Policy provides undergraduate and master’s students with the opportunity to work with legislators, executive branch officials, academics, community members, local organizations, and national NGOs on state-level policy initiatives.
+Student teams work together to research, design, and advocate for a wide variety of concrete policy solutions in the fields of health care policy, immigrant rights, children’s rights, criminal justice reform, democracy and good governance, disability rights, consumer protection and workforce and economic development.

 The Dignity Not Detention Act: Transforming Immigration Detention Practices in New York State